kronosGR/kronosGR/README.md

 - 👋 Hi, I’m @kronosGR
-- 🌱 I’m currently Front-End student but also learning other technologies(Node.js, React.js, SQL and NoSQL databases)
+- 🌱 I’m currently Front-End student(last year) but also learning other technologies(Node.js, React.js, SQL and NoSQL databases)
 - 👀 I’m also interested in Unreal Engine.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/kronosgr/)